Szczepp/Junior-php-assignment/README.md

 # Junior PHP Assignment

-This is a simple application allowing adding products to the cart.
+This is a simple application that allows adding products to the cart.
 It contains 2 APIs.

 ### API 1:
 * Add a new product